 With the historic changes in the American House of Representatives, what can we expect from the Congress and President in the ongoing policy and investigative battles?
 How will the power struggles play out?
 Will the Supreme Court weigh in and if so how?
 Maria Armoudian discusses the unfolding situation with Andrew Rudalevige, George C. Edwards III, Mark Peterson, and Sean Theriault.

 George C. Edwards III is University Distinguished Professor Emeritus of Political Science and Jordan Chair in Presidential Studies at Texas A&M University.
-He is an expert in American politics and is the author of On Deaf Ears: The Limits of the Bully Pulpit.
+Edwards III is an expert in American politics and is the author of On Deaf Ears: The Limits of the Bully Pulpit.

 Mark Peterson is a Professor of Law at UCLA.
-He is an expert in American politics and is the author of Legislating Together: The White House and Capitol Hill from Eisenhower to Reagan.
+Peterson is an expert in American politics and is the author of Legislating Together: The White House and Capitol Hill from Eisenhower to Reagan.

 This interview was originally aired on the Scholars’ Circle.
 To access our archive of episodes and download this interview click here.